Support Staff in Schools' Collective Agreement

 1.6.2 “Employee” means a person to whom this agreement is applicable under clauses 1.3.2, 1.3.3 and 1.3.4.

-1.6.3 “Employer” means a board of trustees (or Commissioner if applicable) of a state or integrated primary, intermediate, secondary or composite school, as defined in the Education Act 1989.
-It does not include the Board of Trustees of Te Aho o Te Kura Pounamu.
+1.6.3 “Employer” means the board (or Commissioner if applicable) of a state or integrated primary, intermediate, secondary or composite school, as defined in the Education and Training Act 2020.
+It does not include the board of Te Aho o Te Kura Pounamu.

 1.6.4 "Actual weekly hours” means the hours per week an employee is normally employed for.